KGArgyropoulos/SQL-Queries-Exercise/README.md

 				 where O_ORDERDATE<>'20141212')

 **Exercise 5**
-- Find the average supply cost(PS_SUPPLYCOST) from the region named "forest brown coral puf cream".
+- Find the average supply cost(PS_SUPPLYCOST) of the part named "yellow smoke firebrick chiffon rosy".

 select p_name,avg(PS_SUPPLYCOST) as 'avg_supplycost' \
 from part,partsupp \
 where P_PARTKEY=PS_PARTKEY and p_name="yellow smoke firebrick chiffon rosy"

 **Exercise 6**
-- Find the names and the phone numbers of the customers that have the same supplier in all of their orders.
+- Find the names and the phone numbers of the customers who have the same supplier in all of their orders.

 select C_NAME as customer_name,C_PHONE as customer_phone \
 from customer \